 A national campaign launched on Channel 7’s Telethon aims to build community understanding of the amazing untapped potential of a baby’s developing brain, through a remarkable animated creature.

-The innovative campaign “Bright Tomorrows Start Today” has been developed by CoLab, a partnership between the Minderoo Foundation and the Telethon Kids Institute and is underpinned by the latest child development science.
+The innovative campaign “Bright Tomorrows Start Today” has been developed by CoLab, a partnership between Minderoo Foundation and Telethon Kids Institute and is underpinned by the latest child development science.

 An animated puppet, which represents the developing brain of a young child, launches onto TV screens this weekend, offering parents and carers an insight into the remarkable receptiveness and learning capacity of the infant brain, which develops over one million neural connections every second.

-“This magical creature, which you can’t help but love, demonstrates the potential of the growing brain, and the critical impact early interactions can have on a person’s life,” said Chief Executive of the Minderoo Foundation, Nicola Forrest.
+“This magical creature, which you can’t help but love, demonstrates the potential of the growing brain, and the critical impact early interactions can have on a person’s life,” said Co-Chair of Minderoo Foundation, Nicola Forrest.

 “It’s a fun way to learn more about the parts of early childhood development that might not always be apparent to us, but which science shows are more important than any other period of development in a person’s life.”